veit/python-basics-tutorial/docs/test/doctest.rst

           1 passed and 0 failed.
           Test passed.

 #.
-If you want to run a doctest inside a module, you should add the following
+So that the doctests can also be imported into other modules, you should add
-   lines:
+   the following lines:

    .. literalinclude:: arithmetic.py
       :language: python